 The man shook his head, with slightly bright eyes that she guessed he did not want her to see.

 "It seems a lifetime away but he has been gone for just six months.
 And…"His voice broke while she could see him inhaling deeply and blinking.
-He bowed his head even further down, while a his left hand went to his eyes to bat some treacherous tears away.
+He bowed his head even further down, while his left hand went to his eyes to bat some treacherous tears away.
 "I am sorry, Miss Black"

-"No, please, call me Hermione" She went around the table and squeezed his arm lightly, as a comfort gesture.
+"No, please, call me Hermione" She went around the table and squeezed his arm lightly, as a comforting gesture.
 "As a piece of advice, and even though there is always going to be a date, a place or a name that would open the wound again, it will get better "

 "Is that so?"

 She nodded and made her way to the fridge to give him some space to gather himself.
 How could she explain to him how much she understood him, how much she had lost?
 That her nights were plagued with nightmares that never ceased and that the names of those she left behind were branded in her heart as much as 'mudblood' was in her skin.
-Now it was her turn to open her eyes to dry their corners, that were about to spill, and she opened the fridge.
+Now it was her turn to open her eyes to dry their corners, from where fresh tears were about to spill, and she opened the fridge.
 A foul smell smacked her and she had to repress her nausea, closing quickly the door as quickly as she could.

 "Why does the fridge smell like if there were dead animals inside?"